9x18 Ultra Ammo

 With every purchase, Ammo.com donates to an organization that shares our values.
 Learn More

 History of 9x18mm Ultra Ammunition

-Ballistics of the 9X18 Ultra are Similar to the 9x18 Makarov, with the most common load being a 100 grain bullet with a velocity near 1050 feet per second at the muzzle.
-Although not a stellar performer, it was a huge step up when compared to the .32 Auto cartridges in use at the time.
-Unfortunately, it was very close in performance to the already established .380 ACP, this performance similarity is most likely what kept the 9mm Ultra from gaining a stronger following.
+The 9X18 Ultra shares ballistic properties similar to those of the 9x18 Makarov.
+The most common load propels a 100 grain bullet at a velocity of 1,050 feet per second at the muzzle.
+This did not make it a stellar performer, but it was a dramatic improvement over the ballistics of the .32 ACP cartridges being used at the time.
+These numbers, however, approximately matched the performance of the already well-established .380 ACP.
+It is likely that this issue is what kept the 9mm Ultra from earning a stronger following.

 Discuss 9x18 Ultra ammunition by adding your comment to the 0 comments below or by asking a new question